peterpeterparker/web-photo-filter/README.md

 After you install the library, please proceed with the following steps:

-1. Import the module into the component.module that you would like to use Web Photo Filter, and add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas.
+1. In the module where you would like to use the component, add `CUSTOM_ELEMENTS_SCHEMA` to your list of schemas.

         @NgModule({
             declarations: [